Anotherarod/Employee-Tracker/README.md

 Here are some guidelines to use this interface:

 Use the MySQL NPM package to connect to your MySQL database and perform queries.
-So you must "npm install", this will install all necessary dependencie.
+So you must "npm install", this will install all necessary dependencies.

 Then "npm init -y" this installs your package.json file.